datalayer/datalayer/docs/blog/README.md

 > 📣 Blog for Datalayer 🍭

-The content of this repository is deployed on the [Datalayer blog](https://blog.datalayer.io).
+The content of this folder is deployed on the [Datalayer blog](https://blog.datalayer.io).

 You are welcome to contribute to the content, media, theme... of this repository via [Pull Requests](https://github.com/datalayer/datalayer/pulls) or [Issues](https://github.com/datalayer/datalayer/issues).